 - All artists must provide a Current Biography for the website.

-- Artists will be contacted if their piece sells and will be responsible for coordinating delivery with the buyer.
+- Artists will be contacted if a piece of theirs sells and will be responsible for coordinating delivery with the buyer unless the buyer is local.

 - - - - - - - - - -